dr-mushtaq/Chatbot-for-Healthcare/README.md

 - Test with a small-scale group of healthcare assistants.

+**Phase 2**: Expansion (1–2 months)

+- Enhance chatbot AI for improved decision support.

+- Enable vitals entry and sync with ERPNext’s medical records.

+- Integrate telemedicine features for remote consultation.

+- Pilot with multiple HAs in different clinics.

 ## **Contribution Guidelines🤝**

 Students are encouraged to contribute by adding their projects, improving documentation, and sharing research insights.
 Contact Dr. Mushtaq at mushtaqmsit@gmail.com for collaboration.